JeffMcClintock/GMPI/README.md

 What this does is communicate to the DAW, that if the plugins input signal is silent - then so is it's output.

 Notice how when it's input is silent the plugin can choose to completely shut down, using absolutely no CPU at all (see below).
-This is just one example of how GMPI takes away the drudgery for you by providing *sensible default behaviour* (which can still be customized anytime you need to).
+This is just one example of how GMPI takes away the drudgery for you by providing *sensible default behaviour* out of the box (which can still be customized anytime you need to).

 <img src="Docs/images/SilenceDetection.gif" width="654"/>